10th May 2023

-EPCs are now mandatory for private sector, non-residential buildings with a total net floor area of over 2000sqm, and government buildings of over 1000sqm.
-The due date to comply with the mandatory government regulation is the 7th December 2022 which effectively leaves landlords and property owners with less than ten (10) months to obtain and prominently display an EPC in the foyer of their building.
-Landlords who fail to comply risk a possible fine of R5 million – R10 million, five years imprisonment or both, as defined in the mandatory regulations gazetted on 8 December 2020.
+EPCs are now mandatory for private, non-residential, non-industrial buildings with a total net floor area of over 2000sqm, and government buildings of over 1000sqm.
+The due date to comply with the mandatory government regulation is the 7th December 2025 (extended date) which effectively leaves landlords and property owners with just over two years to obtain and prominently display an EPC in the foyer of their building.
+Landlords who fail to comply risk a possible fine of R5 million, five years imprisonment or both, as defined in the mandatory regulations gazetted on 8 December 2020.

 The primary objective in obliging building owners to obtain EPCs is to make them aware of their energy consumption and encourage them to be more energy efficient if their EPC rating is poor i.e., Levels E to G.

-Our Work in Energy Performance Certificate implementation in South Africa
+Our Track Record in Energy Performance Certification implementation in South Africa

 Speak to our team on firstname.lastname@example.org